-SECTION 1: MEMBERSHIP If possible, the Honor Council should be comprised of four officers and no less than 27 general members.
+SECTION 1: MEMBERSHIP If possible, the Honor Council should be comprised of a minimum of four officers and no less than 27 general members.
 The officers will be elected internally by the Honor Council.
 General members will be selected through an application and interview process by the Honor Council Executive Board.
-The 27 general members will be categorized as follows:
+The 27 general members should be categorized following these guidelines: